veeambestpractise/Testing/guide/Base/index.md

 has_toc: true
 ---

-# Staring Point
+# Topic Base

-This section covers topics which are relevant when building the designed solution and configuring Veeam Backup for Microsoft Office 365 infrastructure components, such as proxies and repositories.
+This section covers topics which are relevant when building the designed solution and configuring Veeam Backup for Microsoft Office 365 infrastructure components in Service Provioder infrastructure, such as proxies and repositories.

 For general information about these topics please check the [Deployment](https://helpcenter.veeam.com/docs/vbo365/guide/vbo_deployment.html) and read about the